ai-armageddon/chrome-kokoro-tts/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
+## Disclaimer

-- Kokoro TTS for the high-quality text-to-speech API
-- Chrome Extension documentation for the excellent API reference
+This extension is not affiliated with or endorsed by the Kokoro TTS project.
+It is a third-party client that connects to a locally running instance of the Kokoro TTS API.